wilson0x4d/punit/README.md

     -h, --help           Show this help text and exit -q, --quiet          Quiet output
     -v, --verbose        Verbose output
-    -f, --failfast       Stop on first failure or error -p, --test-package NAME
+    -z, --failfast       Stop on first failure or error -p, --test-package NAME
         Use NAME as the test package, all tests should be locatable as modules in the named package.